 Natural Hot Spring

 During the walk up to the fourth temple, visitors will pass by a wading pool.
 There is something unique about this pool.
 And that is this pool contains sulfur.
-Not far from the entrance to the pool, there is a section in the cliff that pouring sulfuric fumes.
+Not far from the entrance to the pool, there is a section on the cliff that pours sulfuric fumes.
 Water that passes through this cliff is routed to enter the wading pool.

 To soak in the pool, visitors must pay an admission ticket of Rp5.000.
 A small charge to dip in the natural hot spring.
 The pool is just moderate in size and only less than 2m deep.
 Locals believe that the sulfuric wading pool has a healing effect useful for the body.
 And soaking in this pool regularly will give people longevity.

 Gedong Songo Temple comes fully equipped with supporting facilities.
 Inside and outside the complex, visitors will be able to find food stalls, snack kiosks, and public bathrooms easily.
 Don’t forget to prepare small notes of Rp2.000 to use the toilet.

 The temple also provides multiple stories of a parking lot.
 The parking fee for a car is Rp5.000 and for a motorbike Rp2.000.
 Just a short distance away, there’s a gazebo that the temple provides for tourists to rest.